 The Impact of our Pupil Premium Provision

-In 2019-20 there were 74 pupils who qualified for Pupil Premium funding.
+In 2020-21 we ended the year with 72 pupils who qualified for Pupil Premium funding.
 These children included those in receipt of free school meals; children classed as Ever 6; those with forces connections and children who had previously been looked after/special guardianship order.

-Maths –90% (number) of PP attained ARE compared to 88% of whole cohort.
-In September only 20% had been assessed as age related.
+Maths –75% (number) of PP attained ARE compared to 80% of whole cohort.
+In September 64% had been assessed as age related.

 Across the rest of the school attainment and progress for Children in receipt of Pupil Premium is roughly in line with that of non pupil premium children.
-By March 2020 of KS1 the Pupil Premium group made 2.36 points progress in maths (all 2.29), 2.49 points in reading (all 2.27) and 2.41 points in writing (all 2.24).
-In all cases the Pupil Premium children were making accelerated progress.
+By July 2021 of Year 2, KS1 the Pupil Premium group made 2.79 points progress in maths (all 2.87), 2.92 points in reading (all 2.87) and 2.76 points in writing (all 2.82).

 A major impact towards this has been careful tracking of these pupils and prioritising these children in our pupil progress meeting conversations.
-A range of approaches have then been planned to support their academic needs including extra teaching assistant support in class, additional teacher time and a range of intervention programmes.
+A range of approaches have then been planned, including in Covid catch up to support their academic needs including extra teaching assistant support in class, additional teacher time and a range of intervention programmes.
 Another major aspect has been the social and emotional development of these leaners through our learning mentors, Forest School and use of Early Help support including PFSA and Thrive.
-Giving children the opportunity to access all after school clubs and if required breakfast club, has improved attendance (PP attendance is 93% non PP pupils is 95% to 20th March 2020) and confidence and although not fully measurable in data, our professional observation is that these extended opportunities have supported the learning development and potential of our Pupil Premium children.
+Giving children the opportunity to access all after school clubs and if required breakfast club, has maintained high attendance (PP attendance is 94%, non PP pupils is 96% by the end of the academic year) and confidence and although not fully measurable in data, our professional observation is that these extended opportunities have supported the learning development and potential of our Pupil Premium children.